twhiston/hk/README.md

 - Generate code for command tests
 - Cover everything else with tests
 - consolidate templates for verbs in to a single one
+- today command that can give you the total of your day plus any running timers